mcmah309/eros/rs/eros/README.md

 Exposing `ErrorUnion` in a public api is perfectly fine and usually preferred.
 It allows multiple crates to use the power of these constructs together. see the [Optimizations](#optimizations) section for more info.
 Just make sure to re-export these constructs if exposed.

-#### Alternatives
+#### Alternative

-##### Wrapper Error Types

-An alternative to exposing `ErrorUnion` is a wrapper type like a new type - `MyErrorType(ErrorUnion)`.
-If such a route is taken, consider implementing `Deref`/`DerefMut`.
-That way, a downstream can also add additional context.
-Additionally/alternatively, consider adding an `into_union` method as a way to to convert to the underlying `ErrorUnion`.
-That way, if a downstream uses Eros they can get the `ErrorUnion` rather than wrapping it in another `ErrorUnion`.

-The downside is wrapping/nesting `ErrorUnion` may still unintentionally occur, that is why exposing the `ErrorUnion` in the api is usually preferred, since `ErrorUnion` cannot be nested within itself.
-Additionally the `into_union` api can no longer be used across api boundaries which limits composability.

-##### Non-Wrapper Error Types

-If one wants to add their own custom error type for all public api's without exposing constructs like `ErrorUnion`, use the `into_inner` method at these boundaries.
+If one wants to add a custom error type for all public APIs without exposing constructs like `ErrorUnion`, use the `into_inner` method at these boundaries.
+This is a common pattern, since most crates already define their own error type for public-facing APIs.

 <details>